The CEA Startup Fund invests in high-growth, scalable businesses that are tackling global markets in the creative industries

 Clear value proposition

-For any startup to get an investor’s attention it’s vital that the founders can articulate a clear and compelling value proposition.
-This means they can succinctly describe what the company does (ie. its product or service), who it does it for (ie. its target customers) and why those customers should care (ie. what value the company creates for them, either by solving a problem or enabling them to do something new).
+For any startup looking to attract an investor’s attention, it’s vital that the founders can articulate a clear and compelling value proposition.
+This means they can succinctly describe what the company does (ie. its product or service), who it does it for (ie. target customers) and why those customers should care (ie. what value the company creates for them, either by solving a problem or enabling them to do something new).

 We’ve seen quite a few startups that struggle to get across the fundamentals of their business in a few sentences, and these companies tend to find it hard to make an impression – not just on investors, but also potential new employees, customers and commercial partners.